the-eduek/work-sample2/README.md

 - Clicking on the `View Status` button of the cleaning component opens the corresponding modal (implemention of screen 11).

-- Users are be able to search for a dog breed with a search box and dog breeds that match the search criteria are displayed.
+- There is a transition that plays when each of the modals come into view.

 - This is created using only HTML, CSS and JS.